 View the October 15 Presentation Slides (PDF).

 Highlights of our Fall 2018 Water-Wise Landscaping Workshop Series:

 After some seasonal tips on "taking control of your controller" to avoid lawn overwatering, Harmony Farm Supply staff solved the mysteries of drip irrigation, the most efficient water delivery system for most plants.
 Real-life drip applications were discussed and system components were be displayed.
 All attendees enjoyed some hands-on practice.
 View the September 12 Presentation Slides (PDF).

-September 19: Soils, Mulches, and More
+September 19, 2018: Soils, Mulches, and More

 Following a summary of the eight principles of water-wise landscaping, local Master Gardeners thoroughly reviewed our local soils and how to improve them with aeration, amendments, and mulch.
 The "sheet mulching" technique for lawn removal was highlighted, along with ways to capture rainwater and design an effective rain garden.
 The landscape design concept of hydrozones was introduced.
-View the September 19 Presentation Slides (PDF).

-September 26: Choosing the Right Plants
+September 26, 2018: Choosing the Right Plants

 Landscape architect Jennifer de Graaf demonstrated that water-efficient is anything but boring.
 Colorful and beautiful tree, shrub, perennial, grass, vine, and groundcover species were discussed, along with landscape design principles.
 Dozens of plants were on hand for viewing, including California natives.
 "Cash for Grass" rebates and local demonstration gardens were publicized.
 View the September 26 Presentation Slides (PDF).